 In the light of this abrupt turn of events, and the real prospect of this new mode of interpreting being here to stay, representatives of professional conference interpreters were quick to draw up new guidance on working conditions.
-Shorter turns on mic, reinforced teams and the need for high-quality equipment are just a few of the points included in the AIIC Guidelines for Distance Interpreting.
+Shorter turns interpreting taken by colleagues in the same language booth, reinforced teams and the need for high-quality equipment are just a few of the points included in the AIIC Guidelines for Distance Interpreting.

 Opinions continue to differ on the principle of remote interpreting.
 For some it is pure magic, while others regard it as a risky venture.
 However, professionals acknowledge that for the time being it is essential, while agreeing that it should only be practised under certain conditions.